adaohauzoho/is322-final-project/README.md

 checking the system for information on certain customers.
 Admin users are able to sort/filter the database using budget or type of cuisine.

-In order to present a deilverable for the IS322 final project, I followed a tutorial by Stephanie Walter
+In order to present a deilverable for the IS322 final project, I followed a tutorial by Stephanie Walter.
+I customized her codes and templates to fit my app's needs.

 Link: http://www.noupe.com/development/jquery-mobile-tutorial-creating-a-restaurant-picker-web-app.html